InfinitumForm/onionify/README.md

-# 🧅 Tor Onion Support for WordPress
+# 🧅 Onionify – Official WordPress Plugin for Tor .onion Integration

+This is the **official GitHub repository** for the [Onionify WordPress plugin](https://wordpress.org/plugins/onionify/).

-**Clean, conservative, and WordPress.org-compliant support for serving WordPress sites via Tor hidden services (.onion).**
+Onionify provides **clean, privacy-focused, and WordPress.org-compliant support** for serving WordPress sites via Tor hidden services (`.onion`).

-Rewrites runtime URLs for `.onion` requests, prevents onion→clearnet leaks, adds optional Onion-Location headers, and introduces privacy-focused hardening (CSP, COEP, X-Frame-Options, oEmbed disable, avatar blocking) for visitors using Tor Browser.
+It safely rewrites runtime URLs for `.onion` requests, prevents onion→clearnet leaks, and includes optional privacy-enhancing headers such as `Onion-Location`, `CSP`, `COEP`, and `X-Frame-Options`.

+Additional features include oEmbed blocking, avatar suppression, and security-focused hardening designed specifically for WordPress environments running on or mirrored through Tor.

 ---

 ## ⚠ Important Warning

 > **BEWARE:**
-> If you want your WordPress site to exist **only on the darknet** to preserve the anonymity of your server or hosting provider — **this plugin is NOT for you.**
+> If you want your WordPress site to exist **only on the darknet** to preserve the anonymity of your server or hosting provider - **this plugin is NOT for you.**
 >
 > This plugin **does not anonymize** your hosting, DNS, or IP infrastructure.
 > It simply ensures WordPress behaves correctly when *visitors* use `.onion` addresses.